 Studying for a PhD or MPhil in Landscape Architecture at the University of Edinburgh will give you the opportunity to develop your specialist knowledge within this wide subject.

-We offer a rare opportunity to work within a strong landscape architecture research culture that is recognised internationally and reflected in the range of collaborations with other leading researchers.
 Our innovative, practice-led research engages with developing agendas in the public realm, urban open space, green space networks and sustainable, healthy environments.
 Landscape architecture, environmental planning and design contribute to a wide variety of environmental, social-behavioural and cultural outcomes and impacts.

 Areas of interest and expertise